How and Why To Set Up a Conservation Easement

 Land conservation easements are an integral part of wildlife habitat restoration, including mitigation and conservation banking.

 “A mitigation bank will go out and purchase a property.
-Let’s say it’s a full section of land, 640 acres.
 The mitigation banker will still have to go through an entitlement process, with the alphabet soup of state and federal agencies,” Chadwick says, citing the Environmental Protection Agency (EPA), California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, regional water quality control boards, and more.

 “They’ll undergo a permitting process, much like any other project.
-As part of that, they will usually have an enhancement proposal to restore natural habitat and will place a conservation easement over that 640 acres, protecting it in perpetuity.”
+As part of that, they will usually have an enhancement proposal to restore natural habitat and will place a conservation easement over the property, protecting it in perpetuity.”

-At the conclusion of permitting, it will vest that property with a number of “credits” in accordance with the type and amount of habitat conservation values of the property.
-What that does, Chadwick explains, is allow the mitigation banking company to sell credits to developers who need to mitigate the impact for situations such as those mentioned with mining or other development.
+Afterwards, it will vest that property with a number of “credits” based on the type and amount of habitat conservation values of the property.
+The mitigation banking company then sells credits to developers who need to mitigate the impact of other development projects.

-Conservation Easements Work Much Like a Land Trust
+Conservation Easements Work Much Like a Local Land Trust

-When Chadwick works with landowners, it’s not uncommon for them to seek an easement much like an estate planning tool, meaning they want to ensure the land will remain useable for future owners—their children, children’s children, and so on.
-“It happens all the time—especially with intergenerational farming families who want to keep the farming tradition alive forever,” he says.
+When Chadwick works with private landowners, it’s not uncommon for them to seek an easement, much like an estate planning tool.
+Landowners want to ensure the open space land will remain usable for future uses — their children, children’s children, and so on.
+“It happens all the time — especially with intergenerational farming families who want to keep the farming tradition alive forever,” he says.

 Find an Experienced Land Use Attorney

 Like a lot of things, conservation easements sound a bit scary on the surface, Chadwick says.
-“But it can be explained in context in a much simpler way: providing a financial incentive for continuing to farm or ranch, and that it’s definitely something that shouldn’t be out of the conversation when an agricultural landowner is looking at estate planning, especially when a farmer is looking for ways to keep a family farm in business and profitable for future generations.
+“But it can be explained in context in a much simpler way: providing a financial incentive for continuing to farm or ranch is definitely something that shouldn’t be out of the conversation when an agricultural landowner is looking at estate planning, especially when a farmer is looking for ways to keep a family farm in business and profitable for future generations.
 It’s worth a conversation.”

 What do I do next?